 Option Argument Definition -h enable disable Enable or disable access to the user interface for HTTP. -s enable disable Enable or disable access to the user interface for HTTPS.
-When HTTPS is enabled, data is encrypted during transmission and authenticated by digital certificate. -mp SSL3.0 TLS1.0 TLS1.1 TLS1.2 Specify the minimum HTTPS protocol to use. -ph <http #="" port=""></http> Specify the TCP/IP port used by HTTP to communicate with the Rack PDU (80 by default).
+When HTTPS is enabled, data is encrypted during transmission and authenticated by digital certificate. -mp <minimum protocol=""></minimum> Choices are: SSL3.0 TLS1.0 TLS1.1 TLS1.2 -ph <http #="" port=""></http> Specify the TCP/IP port used by HTTP to communicate with the Rack PDU (80 by default).
 The other available range is 5000-32768. -lsp enable disable Enable or disable access to the Limited Status page in the Web UI. -ps <https #="" port=""></https> Specify the TCP/IP port used by HTTPS to communicate with the Rack PDU (443 by default).
 The other available range is 5000-32768.

-Example 1: To prevent all access to the Web User Interface, type:
+Example 1: To prevent all access to the Web UI, type: